Census and consensus are easily confused words.

 Census (pronounced “sihn-suhss”) is a noun.
 It means a population count conducted by state or national government at periodic intervals.
 The US has conducted them since 1957.
 Censuses provide data that indicates needs for new or updated services and infrastructure.

-Consensus (pronounced “kahn-sihn-suss”) is an adjective.
-It describes multiple persons or parties coming to an agreement or prevailing opinion on an issue.
+Consensus (pronounced “kahn-sihn-suss”) is a noun.
+It means multiple persons or parties coming to an agreement or prevailing opinion on an issue.

 The following story uses both words correctly: